swiftlang/swift-evolution/proposals/NNNN-clock-instant-date-duration.md

 ##### Clock

 The base protocol for defining a clock requires two primitives; a way to wake up after a given instant, and a way to produce a concept of now.
+Clocks can also be defined in terms of a potential resolution of access; some clocks may offer resolution at the nanosecond scale, other clocks may offer only microsecond scale.
+Any values of elapsed time may be considered to be 0 if they are below the minimum resolution.

 ```swift
 public protocol ClockProtocol: Sendable {